grumets/nimmbus/GUF_integration/README.md

    * _ru_platform_: platform in which this reproducible usage can be applied.
 This not need to exactly refer to the URL that has created this (as usually used in the target code_space), but usually to a general URL describing the product, for example https://github.com/joanma747/MiraMonMapBrowser
    * _ru_version_: version of the platform in which this reproducible usage can be applied, for example "6.0"
    * _ru_schema_: type of reproducible usage within the platform, to be able to select several types of reproducible usages with different purposes, for example for sharing styles or layers.
 Sometimes it can be described as a section in a configuration file, but this is not mandatory.
+   * _ru_sugg_app_: specific suggested application that can be used to load the reproducible usage.
+Usually an specific instance of the generic _ru_platform_.
+If not specified it is automatically determined from "location.href".
+To avoid automatic value use ru_sugg_app=null;
 * _lang_: As in the previous function,  the language used in the HTML page.
 You can select among "cat", "spa" or "eng" for Catalan, Spanish or English respectively.
 * _access_token_type_: As in the previous function, in case the portal including the widget is using one of the supported Single-Sign-On (SSO) systems, it can be described here to allow the desired credentials to be used, thus avoiding the log-in step.
 Supported systems are: "NextGEOSS", "LandSense", "Google" or "NiMMbus" (being the latter the default value).